 Complementary Services – Hired a moving company?
 You’ll probably need storage, cleaning services, and utility connections.

-The technology stack enabling voice search includes:
+The technology behind voice search includes:

 Advanced Speech Recognition – Handles multiple languages, accents, and speaking speeds with 95%+ accuracy.